 You can purchase the table that the Big Green Egg sits in or you can build your own using their plans.
 What do you think Frank did?
 You’re right.
 Of course he built his own table.

-TIP: Frank mixed about ¼ volume of 24-hour water soaked hickory chips (no bark) with lump charcoal.
-Not briquettes!
+- TIP: Combine about ¼ volume of 24-hour water soaked hickory chips (no bark) with lump charcoal.
+No briquettes!

 If you like this, you might also like my Smoky BBQ Babyback Ribs.